Service Dogs and Emotional Support Dogs/animals are protected under the ADA, and Fair Housing Authority.

 All dogs/animals are to be kept clean and treated in a humane manner.
 All cases of abuse or neglect will be reported to the appropriate authorities.

-For tenant to get approval for reasonable accommodation, they must provide documentation that they require a service dog, or emotional support animal.
+For tenant to get approval for reasonable accommodation, they must provide documentation that they have an appropriate disability according to ADA law.
 This documentation demonstrates that the landlord is enforcing their pet restrictions, and that the tenant has been granted reasonable accommodation in accordance with fair housing laws.

 If you are concerned that an animal is causing damage to your property, you have a right to inspect your property, with appropriate notice.